-24.21 As with other MAPPA cases, it is crucial that relevant information from all partner agencies informs the assessment and management of TACT and TACT connected offenders.
+24.20 As with other MAPPA cases, it is crucial that relevant information from all partner agencies informs the assessment and management of TACT and TACT connected offenders.
 Any risks known to any agency engaged in working with the offender should be identified.

-24.22 Where the Probation Service is the lead agency the Probation Practitioner will complete an OASys assessment supplemented and enhanced by a specialist risk formulation, the Extremism Risk Guidance (ERG.)
+24.21 Where the Probation Service is the lead agency the Probation Practitioner will complete an OASys assessment supplemented and enhanced by a specialist risk formulation, the Extremism Risk Guidance (ERG.)
 The ERG must be completed by a suitably trained and experienced member of staff and the outcome should be recorded on the MAPPA minutes as well as feeding into the risk management plan.

-24.23 As with other high or very high risk of serious harm offenders with few previous convictions, the Offender Group Reconviction Scale (OGRS) within OASys is likely to be low.
+24.22 As with other high or very high risk of serious harm offenders with few previous convictions, the Offender Group Reconviction Scale (OGRS) within OASys is likely to be low.
 There were not significant numbers of this type of offence within the cohort of cases on which OGRS scores have been devised and so its predictions should be treated with caution and not relied on without other evidence.
 MAPPA meeting Chairs should be aware of the limitations of the tools and the fact that assessing risk is not the function of one particular tool (such as OASys or ERG 22+).
 Risk assessment depends on pulling together all that is known, and can be inferred, about the individual offender as their case progresses.
-Nevertheless, formal assessments and risk formulations should be available to and inform the first MAPPA meeting (while the majority of offenders will still be in custody) and meetings thereafter.
+Nevertheless formal assessments and risk formulations should be available to and inform the first MAPPA meeting (while the majority of offenders will still be in custody) and meetings thereafter.
 An ongoing focus on risk assessment is essential and OASys and ERG 22+ should both be reviewed regularly.

-24.24 The assessment of risk should be informed by information from Police SIOs for the index offending and any relevant comments about future risk made by Judges in summing up.
+24.23 The assessment of risk should be informed by information from Police SIOs for the index offending and any relevant comments about future risk made by Judges in summing up.
 Ensuring continuity of information flows is important over the period an offender is being managed so that key information is not lost over the long term.

-24.25 An intervention package known as the Healthy Identities Intervention (HII) should be considered for all TACT and TACT connected cases.
+24.24 An intervention package known as the Healthy Identity Intervention (HII) should be considered for all TACT and TACT connected cases.
 The ERG assessment will inform this decision.
 Some offenders serving longer sentences may have commenced or completed HII in custody and the reports from these interventions should inform the OASys assessment and be available to MAPPA meetings.
-MAPPA meetings should have access to specialist advisers, probably forensic psychologists, when assessing the impact of interventions or concerning offender behaviour.
+MAPPA meetings should have access to specialist advisers, probably either forensic psychologists or Counter Terrorism Specialist Probation Practitioners, when assessing the impact of interventions or concerning offender behaviour (see Chapter 13a - MAPPA Meetings for more information on HMPPS Psychology Services attendance at meetings).

-24.26 Where the offender is a child, the Youth Offending Team (YOT) will complete an Asset Plus assessment taking into account the issues and additional information outlined in paragraphs 24.21 - 24.25 above and any additional vulnerability factors.
+24.25 Where the offender is a child, the Youth Offending Team (YOT) will complete an Asset Plus assessment taking into account the issues and additional information outlined in paragraphs 24.21 - 24.25 above and any additional vulnerability factors.